 IFRS 16 specifies how an IFRS reporter will recognize, measure, present and disclose leases.
 The IASB issued IFRS 16, Leases, in January 2016, which replaces the current guidance in IAS 17.
 Under IAS 17, lessees were required to make a distinction between a finance lease and an operating lease.
 IFRS 16 requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts.
 The IASB has included an optional exemption for certain short-term leases and leases of low-value assets.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
 Earlier adoption is permitted, but only in conjunction with IFRS 15.
-The Company has not early adopted this standard and it will not result in any material differences upon adopting the standard.
+The Company assessed the impact of IFRS 16 and concluded that it had no effect on the consolidated financial statements.